cs414-byte-mechanics/cs414-f19-001-ByteMechanics/GameIP.md

 * `communicationType` is a string and will specify what the type of the JSON object is and so what information it should contain.
 * `communicationVersion` is an int and will specify the version of this document that the object's structure is based on.
+* `matchID` is the identifier of the match that is object is regarding.
 * `playerName` is a string and will be the name of the player who is requesting the move to be made.
 * `pieceID` is an int and will be the ID of the piece that the player wishes to move.
 This is not simply a name because many pieces on the board have a duplicate so a unique identifier is needed for each piece.
 * `desiredPosition` will be a 2D array with the coordinates of the square or position on the board that the player would like to move the piece to.